myrual/mixin_online-_developer_competition_Jan2019/README.md

 # mixin online developer competition Jan2019

+All the accepted code has been forked into [Awesome Mixin Network](https://github.com/awesome-mixin-network)

 ### accepted work and code
 | Description | Delivery  | IsVerified | GithubAddress | CodeIsVerified |